Epigastralgia: That Annoying Pain in the Pit of Your Stomach

 What is epigastralgia?

-Epigastralgia is basically pain located in the epigstrio, a zone that goes from the upper part of the abdomen to the belly button.
+Epigastralgia is basically localized pain in the epigastrium, a zone that goes from the upper part of the abdomen to the belly button.

-As we already know, there are many organs and structures in this area.
-That makes it difficult to know what is causing this pain right away .
+As we already know, there are many organs and structures in this area, which makes it difficult to know what is causing this pain right away.

 - Burning in the stomach